hellory4n/starry3d/README.md

 - Networking
 - More platforms
 - Decent 2D
-- Consider not using OpenGL (coming in 2054)
+- Consider using Vulkan (coming in 2054)

 ## Building

+This is intended for if you want to contribute or test the library (no one will)

 ### Windows